 By Michael Gill, Service Manager

-I’d never taken part in a Pride march before so I was feeling nervous about what to expect when I came to this weekend’s celebrations in Liverpool.
+As a gay man it might come as a surprise to say I’d never taken part in a Pride march before so I was feeling nervous about what to expect when I came to this weekend’s celebrations in Liverpool.

 I arrived early at the meeting point and got to experience the build up to the march and see all the other groups gradually grow.